Last verified: 17 days ago

 Absorption & Bioavailability

-Unknown — no human pharmacokinetic data provided in the reviewed studies.
-Animal data exists for vanillic acid but human absorption is not characterized.
+Unknown — no human pharmacokinetic data provided in the available studies.
+Animal data on vanillic acid suggests oral activity, but human absorption is uncharacterized.

 Red Flags to Watch For

-- Vanilla-flavored e-liquids were shown to have reinforcing (addictive) properties in animal studies — flavoring context matters
+- Vanilla-flavored e-liquids have reinforcing (addictive) properties in animal models — vanilla flavor is not inherently safe in all delivery formats

 Products Containing Vanilla